jbr/rustdoc-mcp/README.md

 $ cargo install rustdoc-mcp
 ```

-## Usage with Claude Desktop
+## Usage with Claude Desktop or gemini-cli

-Add this to your Claude Desktop MCP configuration:
+Add this to your MCP configuration JSON file:

 ```json
 {